Skip to main content

 The American College of Physicians (ACP)

-The American Urological Association (AUA) and the Society of Urologic Oncology (SUO)
+The Society of Urologic Oncology (SUO)

-The American Urological Association and the Society of Urologic Oncology collaborated to produce a series of guideline statements.
+AUA and the SUO collaborated to produce a series of guideline statements.
 Regarding the use of PSA screening in the early detection of prostate cancer, they expounded that:

-- “1.
+• “1.
 Clinicians should engage in SDM with people for whom prostate cancer screening would be appropriate and proceed based on a person’s values and preferences.
 (Clinical Principle)”

-- “2.
+• “2.
 When screening for prostate cancer, clinicians should use PSA as the first screening test.
-(Strong Recommendation; Evidence Level: Grade A)
+(Strong Recommendation; Evidence Level: Grade A

-- 3. For people with a newly elevated PSA, clinicians should repeat the PSA prior to a secondary biomarker, imaging, or biopsy.
+• 3.
+For people with a newly elevated PSA, clinicians should repeat the PSA prior to a secondary biomarker, imaging, or biopsy.
 (Expert Opinion)”

-- “4.
+• “4.
 Clinicians may begin prostate cancer screening and offer a baseline PSA test to people between ages 45 to 50 years.
-(Conditional Recommendation; Evidence Level: Grade B)
+(Conditional Recommendation; Evidence Level: Grade B

-- “5.
+• “5.
 Clinicians should offer prostate cancer screening beginning at age 40 to 45 years for people at increased risk of developing prostate cancer based on the following factors: Black ancestry, germline mutations, strong family history of prostate cancer.
 (Strong Recommendation; Evidence Level: Grade B)”

-- “6.
+• “6.
 Clinicians should offer regular prostate cancer screening every 2 to 4 years to people aged 50 to 69 years.
 (Strong Recommendation; Evidence Level: Grade A)”

-- “7.
+• “7.
 Clinicians may personalize the re-screening interval, or decide to discontinue screening, based on patient preference, age, PSA, prostate cancer risk, life expectancy, and general health following SDM.
 (Conditional Recommendation; Evidence Level: Grade B)”

-- “8.
+• “8.
 Clinicians may use digital rectal exam (DRE) alongside PSA to establish risk of clinically significant prostate cancer.
 (Conditional Recommendation; Evidence Level: Grade C)”

-- “9.
+• “9.
 For people undergoing prostate cancer screening, clinicians should not use PSA velocity as the sole indication for a secondary biomarker, imaging, or biopsy.
 (Strong Recommendation; Evidence Level: Grade B)”

-- “10.
+• “10.
 Clinicians and patients may use validated risk calculators to inform the SDM process regarding prostate biopsy.
 (Conditional Recommendation; Evidence Level: Grade B)”

 Regarding the use of PSA screening for the Biochemical Recurrence without Metastatic Disease after Exhaustion of Local Treatment Options, they proposed that “Clinicians should inform patients with PSA recurrence after exhaustion of local therapy regarding the risk of developing metastatic disease and follow such patients with serial PSA measurements and clinical evaluation.
 Clinicians may consider radiographic assessments based on overall PSA and PSA kinetics.
 (Clinical Principle).”